What is a hemoglobin test?

 - Blood loss resulting from surgery, injury, menstrual bleeding or bleeding from your gastrointestinal tract.

 Some conditions increase your number of red blood cells, causing too much hemoglobin in your blood.
 If you’re dehydrated, your hemoglobin may be high because you have too many red blood cells in relation to your blood volume.

 High hemoglobin levels may be a sign of:

 - Polycythemia vera.

 - Certain types of kidney diseases, including kidney cancer.

 - Lung disease, including chronic pulmonary obstructive disease (COPD) and pulmonary fibrosis.

 What follow-up is required?

-Your doctor will discuss the results of the hemoglobin test with you.
-The doctor may order more tests, depending on its outcome.
-Treatment will depend on the underlying condition.
-You should discuss treatment options with your doctor.
-You may have to have hemoglobin tests on a regular basis, if you are undergoing treatment for a blood disorder.
+Your healthcare provider will discuss the results with you if they’re concerned there’s a problem.
+They may order more tests, depending on the results.
+Treatment will depend on what’s causing your abnormal levels.
+Discuss treatment options with your provider.
+You may have to have hemoglobin tests regularly if you’re receiving treatment for a blood disorder.